sdvdxl/influxdb.com/content/docs/v0.9/query_language/functions.md

 1970-01-01T00:00:00Z	  [below 3 feet between 3 and 6 feet between 6 and 9 feet]
 ```

+<dt> The returned timestamps mark the start of the relevant time interval for the query.
+See GitHub Issue [#4680](https://github.com/influxdb/influxdb/issues/4680) for more information. </dt>

 * Nest `DISTINCT()` in [`COUNT()`](../query_language/functions.html#count) to get the number of unique field values in `level description` grouped by the `location` tag:

 ```sql